South Korea's political crisis dragging down economy – DW – 01/06/2025

 The government also confirmed on December 30 that foreign investors have sold more than 17 trillion won in Korea treasury bonds since Yoon declared martial law, signaling a loss of confidence in the nation's financial stability.

-And the latest economic storm comes after months of weak corporate earnings — last week, the government also announced that tax revenues fell by 8.5 trillion won ($5.9 billion, €5.6 billion) in the first 11 months of the year in comparison with 2023.
+And the latest economic storm comes after months of weak corporate earnings — last week, the government also announced that tax revenues fell by 8.5 trillion won ($5.9 billion, €5.6 billion) in the first 11 months of 2024, in comparison with 2023.

 What will US-China row do to South Korea?